slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 from the Unlimited.
 From a psychological perspective, one is tempted to say this is a projection of the immemorial separation of consciousness from primordial unconscious existence, similarly to the words of God:
-"*let there be light*''.
+"*let there be light*".
 It is said that light and night covered the Earth like the cortex would a tree and in a double layer.
 Light was the interior layer—night was the exterior one.
 But the husk of light was teared appart—we are not told how nor why—and the fire that once was